Bar Fight Laws

 The first assumption of this article is that you did not start the fight or did not agree to it.
 Assuming you were attacked or were injured as the result of a fight you did not plan, the assailant or aggressor will be liable per intentional tort law.
 Many people who start bar fights may not have insurance or assets, so it may not be worth the time and money to sue the assailant.
 You may instead want to focus your legal energy on the bar itself.

-If you or a loved one has been injured in a bar fight in Georgia, we encourage you to contact David Mann to learn more about your legal options.
+If you or a loved one has suffered bar fight injuries in Georgia, we encourage you to contact David Mann to learn more about your legal options.

 Making a claim against a bar or nightclub for your injuries from a bar fight is a typical personal injury lawsuit.
 It revolves around negligence.
 The only exception is if the fight in which you were injured was agreed upon by both parties.
 In this case, the bar will not be held liable.
 To prevail in a lawsuit against a bar for your injuries, you must prove negligence on the part of the establishment, and that the negligence caused your injuries.
 How do you do this when another person attacked you, not the bar itself?
 Most legal claims against bars involve an assailant who was intoxicated, so at issue usually is the alcohol service and security for the bar.